συνῆλθον

 Strong'sG4905

-Morphological NotesVerb; imperfect tense, active voice, indicative mood, 3rd person plural.
-The imperfect denotes continuous or repeated action in past time.
+Morphological NotesVerb; aorist tense (simple past), active voice, indicative mood, 3rd person plural.

 View full lexicon entry for G4905 →